Last Updated on 10 October, 2020 by Editor

 Mix/Match Clothing Pieces

-Instead of the white collar shirt, opt for another color (ie. salmon) or try another shade of white.
+Instead of the white collar shirt, opt for another color (for example, salmon) or try another shade of white.
 You can also mix and match your items to create an entirely new look.
 Go for a different look by coordinating fabrics and colors.
-For instance, break out of the routine of wearing your white collar shirt with the black slacks by adding color (see illustration).
+For instance, break out of the routine of wearing your white collar shirt with the black slacks by adding color.

 Doing some of these things can help you break from the prison of looking like everyone else.
 If you have a question about dress, leadership or career advancement, please contact me.
 We can feature your question in the next proactive career tip.

-Like this weekly proactive career tip, we can send these directly to your email.
-Just sign up here:
+Like this weekly proactive career tip, we can send these directly to your email: